Operation Dryad: Background

 The Casquets Lighthouse was built in 1724, and is located 6 mi west of the island of Alderney in the Channel Islands.
 It is located amongst some of the fastest ocean currents in the English Channel.
 The Lighthouse consists of an 88 ft tower and two shorter towers on a barren rock.
 After the German occupation of the Channel Islands in 1940, they decided to man the lighthouse and set up an observation post with a naval radio station so that anything seen could be reported and when it was necessary to turn the light on, for a passing German convoy.
 The crew being rotated every 3 months.

 Its isolated location made it a perfect objective for a commando raid, in fact there had been seven previous attempts to undertake this raid, all of which were abandoned, due to weather conditions.
 The commandos selected to carry out the raid belonged to No. 62 Commando also known as the Small Scale Raiding Force (SSRF).
 The planned date would be the night of 2/3 September 1942 with the objective of capturing prisoners.

-The raiding party consisted of 12 men from the SSRF, the commanding officer Major Gus March-Phillipps, his second in command Captain Geoffrey Appleyard, some of the others involved were Captain Graham Hayes, Sergeant Winter, Private Anders Lassen and Dutch Lieutenant Henk Brinkgreve, and Sergeant Geoffrey Spencer.
+The raiding party consisted of 12 men from the SSRF, the commanding officer Major Gus March-Phillipps, his second in command Captain Geoffrey Appleyard, some of the others involved were Captain Graham Hayes, Captain Peter Kemp (writer), Sergeant Winter, Private Anders Lassen and Dutch Lieutenant Henk Brinkgreve, and Sergeant Geoffrey Spencer.